Your mission, if you choose to accept, is to get ready for sick season by stocking a few ingredients for fighting infection.

 If you’re an over-achiever and already have tools to battle the sick bugs, you can branch out further by making your own skin care products.
 Stock your apothecary with the tips in this post from Renee of MadeOn Hard Lotion.

-Disclosure: Not only am I not a doctor, nurse, or naturopath, I know very little to nothing about natural healing.
+Disclaimer: Not only am I not a doctor, nurse, or naturopath, I know very little to nothing about natural healing.
 If you trust Google, you can trust me.
 But don’t believe everything you read on the Internet.
-Your decisions about medical care must of course be your own with a real doctor helping.
+Your decisions about medical care must, of course, be your own with a real doctor helping.

 Here at Kitchen Stewardship, we’ve always been all about the baby steps.
 But if you’re just starting your real food and natural living journey, sifting through all that we’ve shared here over the years can be totally overwhelming.

 That’s why we took the best 10 rookie “Monday Missions” that used to post once a week and made a printable checklist so you can track your progress.